IN THIS SECTION

 The School Nurse

 You can request to have a student/ Sixth Form mentor who you can talk to.
-Just fill in a form and drop in the Student services Drop Box.
+Just speak to your head of year or student reception.

 The Info Wall

-The information wall outside of the Cash Café highlights people you can speak to and information you might find useful.
+The information wall outside of the canteen highlights people you can speak to and information you might find useful.